 Note: if joining an in-person class isn't an option, find group classes or fitness programs that are offered remotely.

 Studies show that fitness improves concentration and enhances creativity – essential attributes of a great entrepreneur.

 As a busy entrepreneur, that extra hour in the day could be put to good use: fulfilling orders, working on a social strategy, answering customer service emails.
 But it might be an hour better used to keep fit—studies show that fitness improves concentration and enhances creativity, essential attributes of a great entrepreneur.

 Desk yoga is great in a pinch, but a regular fitness commitment can pull double duty as a way to combat isolation.
 Join a run club, hit the gym, or sign up for group fitness classes—anything that involves other people.
 The positive impact on your heart and energy is a bonus.

 When I work from home, my meals sometimes consist of a spoonful of peanut butter or a tray of oven fries.
 It’s an easy habit to adopt when you’re busy—putting work needs ahead of your own.

 Planning healthy meals can increase productivity, but it can also be social.
 For accountability, I use apps that help track eating habits, but also connect me with others.
-MyFitnessPal has a social component, allowing you to share your health goals with a supportive community.
+Many have a social component, allowing you to share your health goals with a supportive community.

 Technology makes it easy to run a business without ever leaving your couch and sweat pants.
-Kicking it old school with some real face time (nope, not the app), though, keeps your communication skills sharp, and your social health in check.
+Kicking it old school with some real face time, though, keeps your communication skills sharp, and your social health in check.